Towards Reducing Biases in Combining Multiple Experts Online: Experiments and results

-We test our algorithms on the \texttt{Adult}, \texttt{German Credit} and \texttt{COMPAS} datasets, all of which are commonly used by the fairness community. ``Adult'' consists of individuals' annual income measurements based on different factors.
-In the ``German Credit'' dataset, people applying for credit from a bank have been classified as ``good'' or ``bad'' credit risks based on their attributes. ``COMPAS'' (Correctional Offender Management Profiling for Alternative Sanctions) provides a likelihood of recidivism based on a criminal defendant’s history and other aspects.
+\paragraph{Datasets} We consider the \texttt{Adult}, \texttt{German Credit} and \texttt{COMPAS} datasets, all of which are commonly used by the fairness community. \texttt{Adult} consists of individuals' annual income measurements based on different factors.
+In the \texttt{German} dataset, people applying for credit from a bank are classified as ``good'' or ``bad'' credit based on their attributes. \texttt{COMPAS} provides a likelihood of recidivism based on a criminal defendant’s history.

-The set of classifiers $\mathcal{F}$ in our experiments are as follows: Logistic Regression (LR), Linear SVM (L SVM), RBF SVM, Decision Tree (DT) and Multi-Layer Perceptron (MLP).
-We pre-trained each classifier for each trial by splitting the data set, with 70\% for training and 30\% for testing.
-During the simulations, the examples in the testing set arrived one by one.
-We repeated the experiments 100 times for German Credit and COMPAS, as well as 10 times for Adult, by randomizing the arrival sequence of examples.
-We report the error rates and the $\epsilon$-fairness of each classifier in appendix.
-Since we are dealing with stochastic setting, we take advantage of the fact we can estimate $p,\mu_{A,+},\mu_{B,+},\alpha_{z,y}$.
+\paragraph{Creating Black-box Experts} The set of classifiers $\mathcal{F}$ that form the black-box experts are: Logistic Regression (LR), Linear SVM (L SVM), RBF SVM, Decision Tree (DT) and Multi-Layer Perceptron (MLP).
+These classifiers are trained using 70\% of the data set.
+The remaining 30\% of the dataset is set aside to simulate the online arrival of individuals.
+We compare our \model algorithm with the \groupaware in terms of regret and fairness.
+We repeated the experiments 1000 times for \texttt{German} and \texttt{COMPAS}, as well as 10 times for \texttt{Adult}, by randomizing the arrival sequence of individuals.